coderdojo-japan/coderdojo.jp/db/docs/english.md

 <br>

-As well as other countires the CoderDojo community in Japan gradually grows year by year, next to next, and it is finally reaching to 200+ active dojos (see details in the slides below).
+Like in other countires, the CoderDojo community in Japan has been growing steadily year after year.
+It is now reaching 200 active dojos (see details in the slides below).

 <div style="padding: 10px 0px;">
   <img class='lazyload' loading='lazy' alt="How the CoderDojo community spreads out in Japan"